 The meeting followed Harry's May 2025 BBC interview: "I would love reconciliation with my family.
 There's no point in continuing to fight."

-The catch: Charles reportedly has two conditions for full reconciliation: respect for royal protocol and no more public criticism.
-For someone who sees "speaking truth" as essential for safety, these conditions create a difficult choice.
+Charles reportedly has two conditions for full reconciliation: respect for royal protocol and no more public criticism.
+For someone who sees "speaking truth" as the only reliable form of self-protection, these conditions create a difficult choice.

 William: The Alliance That Fractured